ZachLTech/sshfolio/README.md

   Edit the `/assets/MDStyle.json` file to customize markdown rendering.
 Refer to the [Glamour styles documentation](https://github.com/charmbracelet/glamour/tree/master/styles) for guidance on available options.

+## TODO

+- Add an intro and outro screen
+- Make the intro and outro screen customizable with .env

 ## Credits 🙏

 SSH Portfolio is built on the amazing [Charm](https://charm.sh/) ecosystem, utilizing the Bubble Tea framework.
 Huge thanks to Charmbracelet for their incredible work and inspiration.
 The inspiration for this project was from one of their demos hosted at `ssh git.charm.sh`.
 And when I saw that you could pair [Bubbletea](https://github.com/charmbracelet/bubbletea) with something they made called [Wish](https://github.com/charmbracelet/wish) to make it an SSHable application, I was absolutely amazed and immediately started working on this project xD